f-tommy/SeaGapDocs/tutorialstatic.md

 SeaGap.pos_array_all_AICBIC(61,99,1,lat,XDUCER_DEPTH)
 ```

-The AIC and BIC values are additionally written in `fno` (the output file: "AICBIC\_search.out" in default).
+The AIC and BIC values are additionally written in `fno` (the output file: "AICBIC\_search.out" by default).
 If you'd like to save the results in a new file, you add `delete=true`.

 ```julia